strehljd/f1tenth_gym_ros/README.md

 - Ubuntu (tested on 20.04) native with ROS 2
 - Ubuntu (tested on 20.04) with an NVIDIA gpu and nvidia-docker2 support
 - Windows 10, macOS, and Ubuntu without an NVIDIA gpu (using noVNC)
+- Windows 10/11 over WSL2 without an NVIDIA gpu (using noVNC)

 This installation guide will be split into instruction for installing the ROS 2 package natively, and for systems with or without an NVIDIA gpu in Docker containers.

+If you are using a Windows system, you'll have to use WSL (Windows Subsystem for Linux).
+Please refer to the guide [here](https://learn.microsoft.com/en-us/windows/wsl/install) for WSL 2 installation and configuration.
+It is recommended to use Ubuntu 20.04 as the base OS for WSL 2 as well as the Windows terminal app (guid for setting up windows terminal can be found [here](https://www.ceos3c.com/wsl-2/windows-terminal-customization-wsl2/)).

 ## Native on Ubuntu 20.04